ietf-rats-wg/draft-eat-mt/draft-lundblade-rats-eat-media-type.md

 --- abstract

-Evidence payloads used in Remote Attestation Procedures may require an associated media type for their conveyance, for example when used in RESTful APIs.
+Payloads used in Remote Attestation Procedures may require an associated media type for their conveyance, for example when used in RESTful APIs.

 This memo defines a media type to be used for EAT.